zowe/docs-site/docs/extend/extend-apiml/api-mediation-oidc-authentication.md

 - A distributed identity name
 - A trusted registry which governs that identity

-Administrators can use the installed ESM functionality to create, delete, list, and query a distributed identity filter/s:
+Administrators can use the installed ESM functionality to create, delete, list, and query a distributed identity filter or filters:

   Below are the commands to create distributed identity filter in ESMs.